 Q34) What is SQL Server?

-SQL Server is Microsoft's relational database management system (RDBMS).
-End user cannot interact directly with database server.
+Ans: SQL Server is Microsoft's relational database management system (RDBMS).
+End-user cannot interact directly with the database server.
 If we want to interact with SQL database server then we have to interact with SQL.

 Q35) What are the different types of SQL’s statements?

-1. DQL - Data Query Language ( or) Data Retrival Language
+Ans: 1.
+DQL - Data Query Language ( or) Data Retrieval Language

 2. DML – Data Manipulation Language